 Applicants who do not meet the admission criteria for regular admission status may be considered on an individual basis for provisional admission status as either degree-seeking or nondegree-seeking students.

-See also Admission in the Graduate Studies section of the online catalog.
+See also Admissions in the Graduate Studies section of the online catalog.

 Post-Baccalaureate DNP Degree Requirements